AlwaysTraid/AlwaysTraid/README.md

 Check out some of my exciting projects in my organization: Project: Traid

-- [FiveM - Trucker Job](https://github.com/Program-Traid/PT-TreasureHunter) - This is a Treasure Hunting Activity that I have released for free for those who would like a Treasure Hunting job in their FiveM city.
+- [FiveM - Treasure Hunting Job](https://github.com/Program-Traid/PT-TreasureHunter) - This is a Treasure Hunting Activity that I have released for free for those who would like a Treasure Hunting job in their FiveM city.

 ## :bar_chart: Status